*This page last updated: 15 February, 2019 11:23 PST. (Log of recent changes)

-Gathering Storm adds 15 new tile improvements, of which 4 are civ unique.
+According to the initial press release, Gathering Storm adds 15 new tile improvements, of which 4 are civ unique.

 "Acts as a movement portal on a mountain range, allowing units to move into it and exit from another portal at the cost of 2 Movement.
 Can only be built on an adjacent Mountain tile.
 Cannot be pillaged or removed.

 Notes: Created by the Military Engineer.

 Notes: Railroads can be built by Military Engineers.
 Trade Routes that follow railroads earn additional Gold.
 Railroads do not cost Build charges, but each tile costs 1 Iron and 1 Coal.
 This Coal expenditure does contribute to atmospheric CO2.

 Requires: Satellites; Must be built on flat terrain.
 Cannot be built on Snow.

 Requires: Composites; Must be built on Hills terrain.